Charlie Hill, Director

 Liberal Studies 410 Capstone Course 3 crs.

 Liberal Studies 436 Capstone Applied Learning Project 3 cr.
-OR Liberal Studies 411 Senior Research Seminar and Liberal Studies 412 Senior Research Project 3 crs.
+OR both of the following: Liberal Studies 411 Senior Research Seminar 3 crs., and Liberal Studies 412 Senior Research Project 3 crs.

 Communication 303 Advanced Public Speaking OR Communication 304 Business and Professional Speaking 3 crs.